sumit-kumar100/DJ-Store/readme.md

 Configuration

-- To configure the Razorpay payment gateway integration, update the following settings in the settings.py file:
+- To configure the Instamojo payment gateway integration, update the following settings in the settings.py file:
-    RAZORPAY_KEY_ID = 'your-razorpay-key-id'
+    API_KEY = 'your-instamojo-api-key'
-    RAZORPAY_KEY_SECRET = 'your-razorpay-key-secret'
+    AUTH_TOKEN = 'your-instamojo-auth-token'

-- Replace 'your-razorpay-key-id' and 'your-razorpay-key-secret' with your actual Razorpay API credentials.
+- Replace 'your-instamojo-api-key' and 'your-instamojo-auth-token' with your actual Instamojo API credentials.

 Contributing